godzilla-reject/Mage-Metal_Backup/General Rules/Character Mechanics Overview.md

 >>
 >> Increase the Toughness bonus from Powered armor you wear by 1.
 Additionally, while wearing Powered armor, you gain an equipment bonus to **Power** skills equal to the *base* Toughness bonus of your armor.
 >
->> [!metadata|right] *Masterful Perk:*
+>> [!metadata|right] *Masterful Perk: Shield Adept *
 >>*When you become a Master in this Proficiency, you gain the following benefits.*
 >>
 >> Increase the Toughness bonus from Powered armor you wear by 1.
+Additionally, increase the Barrier of Powered shields you wield by 10; they also take one less action to recharge.
 >
 >> [!metadata|right] *Legendary Perk: Perfect Fortress*
 >> *When you become a Legend in this Proficiency, you gain the following benefits.*
 >>
 >> Increase the Toughness bonus from Powered armor you wear by 1.
-Additionally, while wearing Powered armor, you gain Resistance to **physical** damage.
+Additionally, while wearing Powered armor, you gain Resistance to **physical** damage, and you make [[Block]] checks with favor.
 >

 ^83a377